Siemens: Digital Industries

 The Digital Industries division focuses on the automation needs of discrete and process industries.
 This includes factory automation infrastructure, numerical control systems, engines, drives, inverters, integrated automation systems for machine tools and production machines, and machine to machine communication products.
 The division also develops industrial control systems, various types of sensors, and radio-frequency identification systems.

 In industrial automation and industrial software, Siemens is the global market leader.

 In addition to hardware, Digital Industries supplies software for product lifecycle management (PLM), simulation and testing of mechatronic systems, and the MindSphere cloud-based IoT operating system that connects physical infrastructure to the digital world.
 The software portfolio is supplemented by the Mendix platform for low-code application development and digital marketplaces like Supplyframe and Pixeom.
 Key customer markets span automotive, machine building, pharmaceuticals, chemicals, food and beverage, electronics, and semiconductors.

 In 2023, CEO Roland Busch announced the aim to raise software businesses sales share to 20% in the long term.
 In June 2023, Siemens launched a new open digital platform called "Siemens Xcelerator", which houses a curated portfolio of IoT-enabled hardware, software, and digital services from both Siemens and third parties.
 Siemens also announced a partnership with Nvidia, aiming to leverage its Omniverse platform with its 3D design capabilities.
 Xcelerator is part of a broader industry trend towards digital environments ("metaverses"), and is delivered through a software as a service (SaaS) subscription model, targeting accessibility for a range of businesses including small and medium-sized enterprises.

+In October 2023, Siemens and Microsoft launched the Siemens Industrial Copilot, a generative AI assistant integrated into Siemens' industrial software.
+The system uses Microsoft's Azure OpenAI Service and large language models for applications in automation, simulation, and system configuration.

 In March 2025, Siemens acquired Altair Engineering for $10 billion.
 Following the acquisition, Altair was integrated into Siemens' Digital Industries division, with its simulation technologies incorporated into the Xcelerator digital twin platform.